TampliteSK/Dragonrose_Cpp/README.md

-# Dragonrose Cpp Chess Engine
+# Dragonrose_Cpp Chess Engine

 ## Overview

 **A rewrite of the original [Dragonrose](https://github.com/TampliteSK/dragonrose) in C++.** <br>
 Notable differences with older repo: <br>
-- Inherent use of magic bitboards and pre-generated attack tables
+- Uses magic bitboards to generate attacks, as well as pre-generated attack tables
-- More addition of original code (e.g. movegen)
+- Custom movegen
+- Consistent naming convention, data types and parameter ordering
 - Taking inspiration from more engines
-- Consistent naming convention, data types and parameter ordering Through the rewrite, the code quality is expected to increase, and my knowledge of C++ can be improved. <br>
+Through the rewrite, the code quality is expected to increase, and my knowledge of C++ can be improved. <br>
 You are free to borrow and modify my code if you so wish, as long as you give credit. <br>
 To use the engine, either grab the binary from releases, or build the project locally.
 In the future I will consider releasing Linux builds. <br>